gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Just do the best you can, aright?"
 The goat nodded.

-They went more slowly after that.
+They traveled slowly after that.
-Bravo leaned on Bluster and Sindy needed rest more and more frequently.
+Bravo leaned on Bluster, and Sindy needed rest more and more frequently.
 Maddy bit her tongue to stop herself from telling them all to hurry up.
 It would take them days to get back to Rusty Bridge at this speed, but there was nothing she could do about it except hope that Gumption had convinced the mayor to send a rescue party.

-A particularly squelchy patch of land sent them in a wide arc that brought them nearer the highway than Maddy liked.
+A particularly squelchy patch of land sent them in a wide arc that brought them closer to the highway than Maddy liked.
 *Just 'til we're past that tall tree,* she promised herself.